-Subject to the Platform Terms and Conditions, you can instruct us, as part of your Platform Application Form or subsequent Adviser Charge Instruction Form given via your Platform, to deduct the following Adviser Charges from your bond and pay them directly to your financial adviser.
+You can instruct us to deduct the following Adviser Charges from your bond and pay them directly to your financial adviser.

 Ongoing Adviser Charges (OAC)

 You can instruct us to start deducting Ongoing Adviser Charges from your bond.
 This can be a monetary amount, a percentage of the amount invested into your bond or a percentage of the bond value (at the time the charge is taken).
 We will deduct the charge quarterly on each date that we value the bond.